lushonline/olsaphpnocurl/README.md

 The [WSSUserNameTokenSoapClient.class.php](WSSUserNameTokenSoapClient.class.php) contains an implementation of a PHP SOAP client that supports WS-Security UserNameToken Password Digest.

 # Testing
-Run the [test.php](test.php] on the command line, it will attempt to call the SO_GetMultiActionSignOnExtended function with username [olsatest](test.php) and display the returned URL to use to seamlessly log the user in.
+Run the [test.php](test.php) on the command line, it will attempt to call the SO_GetMultiActionSignOnExtended function with username **olsatest** and display the returned URL to use to seamlessly log the user in.